legendreddragon/legendreddragon.github.io/lord/masters/sandtiger.md

 # Sandtiger
 {: .no_toc }

 Sandtiger is the level five master.
 His weapon is the Blessed Sword.
-She has 200 Hit Points and a Strength of 100.
+He has 200 Hit Points and a Strength of 100.
 You need to have 10,000 Experience to challenge Sandtiger.

 ## Table of contents
 {: .no_toc .text-delta }